Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Introduction

-where the matrices $A(\theta)\in\mathbb{C}^{n\times n}$ are assumed to depend continuously on the parameter $\theta$ which is varying over a nonempty compact set $\p \subset \C$.
-The regularity of the input matrix $B(\theta)\in \mathbb{C}^{n\times m}$ depends on the particular case under consideration and will then be specified.
-Note that, in the case $\p =\{\theta_1,....,\theta_K\}$ the problem reduces to the classical parallel connection of finitely many linear systems.
-Since in this case the problem remains finite-dimensional the situation is well-understood, cf. \cite{fuhrmann2015mathematics}.
-We emphasize that the results of the paper also apply to discrete-time systems
+{While the matrix $A(\theta)\in\mathbb{C}^{n\times n}$ is assumed to depend continuously on the parameter $\theta \in \p$, which varies over a nonempty compact set $\p \subset \C$, the regularity of the input matrix $B(\theta)\in \mathbb{C}^{n\times m}$ is subject to the particular case under consideration and will be specified later.
+Controls $u(t)$, however, are independent of $\theta$ and complex-valued throughout the paper.
+The latter assumption allows complex state spaces and thus simplifies later spectral analysis.
+Nevertheles, the ``real case'' is covered by this approach as well, cf.~Lemma \ref{lem:complexification}.} Moreover, we emphasize that the results of this paper also apply to discrete-time systems